Jerrysuper123/economics_and_world_affair/README.md

 # economics_and_world_affair

+## some deep questions on current economic env
+1. Is US still the best investment environment?
+2. Where should we investor park our investment?
+- even if dollarization happend
+- jeffery sach think that it would be a multi-polar and multi curreny world, and US will no longer be a dominant economy, same for its currency
+- even If US loses its position just like UK decades ago,UK today is still a thriving financial market.
+- However, investment env depends on the trust of the business world, with US having a high accounting and finance transparency
+- In China, finance and accounting transparency and regulation is still not there yet
+- Compared to this, Singapore seems to be a good investment env.
+However, Singapore stock market lacks liquidity and growth.
+Maybe for dividend gain, but hardly any capital gain

 ## can USA continue to print money non-stop?
 The U.S. *can always print more money* (through the Federal Reserve) to *repay debt* because: